jeju5/management/cs/aws/aws_developer.md

 * Lambda scales automatically (do nothing)

+* Lambda Layer
+  * Lambda layer is a library code that can be used for your Lambda function.
+  * each lambda function can have upto five layers and total unzipped can't exceed 250MB.

 * Lambda & InvocationType
   * Invocation Type is something that triggers Lambda function and there are 3types
     * RequestResponse(default): sync invocation. rseponse is response data.